Legoless/Haystack/README.md

 *[Saystack](https://github.com/legoless/saystack) is the Swift counterpart to Haystack.*

-*Haystack generally supports Swift, but as it is written in Objective-C, but it's API is meant for Objective-C applications.
+*Haystack generally supports Swift, but as it is written in Objective-C, but the API was built for Objective-C applications.
 Carthage support on the way.
 If you are only supporting iOS 8.x and greater, you can already use Haystack as a framework.*

 Contents